PRAYER

 the goal being to steep in a prayerful frame of mind all the time,

-which is what Jesuit children learn life is for:
+which is what Jesuit children learn as the purpose of life:

-Ad maiorem Dei gloriam; For the Greater Glory of God
+Ad maiorem Dei gloriam (AMDR); For the Greater Glory of God

 and while I may idealize the ritual of morning prayer,